|55 Kenosia Avenue

 The symptoms of so called functioning pNENs can vary widely from one person to another, depending upon the specific subtype present and the specific hormone that is overproduced.
 Some pNENs may secrete more than one hormone, but usually one hormone is produced more than the others.
 Most individuals usually only have symptoms relating to the hormone that is chiefly produced.

-These neoplasms are mostly small and 90 percent of them are benign.
+These neoplasms are mostly small and 90 percent of them behave benign.
 They are the most common form of pancreatic neuroendocrine neoplasms.
 Insulinomas produce insulin, a hormone that helps to regulate blood sugar levels by promoting the movement of glucose (a simple sugar) into cells for energy production or into the liver and fat cells for storage.
-The most common symptom of insulinomas is low blood sugar (hypoglycemia), which can be present for years before a diagnosis is made.
+The most common symptom of insulinomas is low blood sugar (hypoglycemia) and slow gain of weight, which can be present for years before a diagnosis is made.
 Untreated hypoglycemia can cause headaches, visual disturbances, personality changes, seizures and, in severe cases, coma and death.

 Insulinomas can cause additional symptoms including irritability, confusion, weakness, tremors, loss of muscular coordination (ataxia), palpitations, a rapid heartbeat (tachycardia) and excessive sweating (diaphoresis).